cyber-space-cowboy/cyber-space-cowboy.github.io/_posts/2020-3-23-WiFi-Hacking.md

 My group was tasked to investigate all generations of WiFi, data transfer rates, and security implementation.
 Sadly enough, we did not have 802.11 AX (WiFi 6) equipment on hand to use/test which is the newest offering to the WiFi family.
 In addition to only going up to 802.11 ac the security we were able to grant the wireless was only up to WPA2.
 The bands did not apply much towards security from the methods we were testing so we just tested the security within the AC band.

 In the lab we were able to create a Router-On-A-Stick network for testing purposes to recreate a similar setup you may see in the wild.
 We used several pieces of Cisco equipment to accomplish this: Cisco Router, Cisco Switch, and a Cisco 3504 Wireless Controller.
 The AP and Controller were not up to 802.11 AX yet, but could still support the 802.11 a/b/c/g/n/ac bands.
-The 802.11 n channel was unable to be tested in its own and was used in unison with other bands [see the slides we made]()
+The 802.11 n channel was unable to be tested in its own and was used in unison with other bands [see the slides and guide we made](https://drive.google.com/open?id=1sozDTa1xm9SjYfEsAZY7P4lSRtlAXzca).

 What are the different bands?
 A - Operates at frequencies between 5.725 GHz and 5.850 GHz, using Orthogonal Frequency-Division Multiplexing (OFDM)  modulation scheme, and supports speeds up to 54 Mbps